 Know What’s Triggering Your Dandruff

 Why do we get dandruff?
 First off, let us say that dandruff is super common.
 Like, so common that as many as 50 million adults have it.
 Let us also say that having dandruff does not mean you’re dirty or have bad hygiene, either.
 The thing is, some of us are just more likely to have a strong allergic reaction to the yeast and the oleic acid that it produces.
 It doesn’t make you gross, it just makes your body a bit more sensitive.
-With that being said, there are a few things that could be triggering or worsening the condition.
+With that being said, there are a few things that could be triggering or worsening the condition, and knowing the problem is the first step to knowing how to get rid of dandruff once and for all.

 - Not Washing Your Hair Enough—How often you need to wash your hair comes down to the natural chemistry of your body, your hair type and a few other factors.
 Dandruff may be one indicator that you’re not washing it enough.
 When you’re not washing your hair frequently enough, the scalp becomes extra oily and way more hospitable to yeast.
 The more oil on your scalp, the better fed the yeast and the more flakes occur.
 You want to keep your scalp well-moisturized but not oily.